-The Orange County Water District (OCWD) owns 2,150 acres behind Prado Dam in Riverside County, CA. The Prado Wetlands are the largest stand of forested, riparian habitat remaining in coastal Southern California; it is rich in plant and animal life including rare, threatened and endangered species.
+The Orange County Water District (OCWD) owns 2,150 acres behind Prado Dam in Riverside County, CA. The Prado Wetlands are the largest stand of forested, riparian habitat remaining in coastal Southern California.

 The Prado Wetlands has been at the forefront in advancing treatment wetland technology since it began operations in July 1992.
 Our 3-mile hike with the water district’s habitat restoration manager, Bonnie Nash took us through 465 acres of constructed wetlands.

 The OCWD leases hunting rights on their property to several local duck clubs.
 Yes, it’s kind of a bizarre set-up but hunting, when done properly, helps keep the whole wetland area balanced and healthy.